aliya202/java-project-78/README.md

 - String
 - Map
 - Values of the keys in the Map

-Important: If the value is null required() is not used, data will be validated.
+Important: If the value is null and required() is not used, data will be validated.

 The project is based on the yup library.